GUITAR BRANDING MARKET STUDY

 Guitar branding.
 A market study.

 “The essence of guitar branding— Sell the place where the guitar lives in the guitarist’s life”

 Guitar branding is huge, unique and also filled with the potential to steal market share.

 The opposite end of the spectrum consists of intricate, handmade models, rendered from the finest woods from around the world.

-While we plan to elaborate on the table stake components that establish guitar branding (the manufacturer’s history, celebrity endorsement, and craftsmanship).
+We’ll elaborate on the table stake components that establish guitar branding (the manufacturer’s history, celebrity endorsement, and craftsmanship).

-One such reason is that the guitar manufacturer has a history of making instruments with great tonality.
+Why are these guitars considered best?
+One reason is that the guitar manufacturer has a history of making instruments with great tonality.